LGBTQIA+ Therapy in Salt Lake City & Online Across Utah

 A Thoughtful, Affirming Space for LGBTQ+ Adults

-What Brings People to LGBTQ+ Therapy
+What Brings People to LGBTQIA+ Therapy

 People reach out for many different reasons, including:

-• navigating identity and self-understanding
+navigating identity and self-understanding

-• processing the impact of religious or cultural experiences
+processing the impact of religious or cultural experiences

-• working through anxiety, overthinking, or perfectionism
+working through anxiety, overthinking, or perfectionism

-• exploring relationships, connection, and belonging
+exploring relationships, dating, connection, and belonging

 Often, these experiences overlap rather than exist on their own.